Metrication in the United Kingdom: 1799–1962

 In 1875, a British delegation was one of twenty national delegations to a convention in Paris that resulted in seventeen of the nations signing the Metre Convention on 20 May 1875, and the establishment of three bodies, the CGPM, CIPM and BIPM, that were charged with overseeing weights and measures on behalf of the international community.
 The United Kingdom was one of the countries that declined to sign the convention.
 In 1882 the British firm Johnson, Matthey & Co secured an agreement with the French government to supply 30 standard metres and 40 standard kilograms.
 Two years later the United Kingdom signed the treaty and the following year it was found that the standard yard which had been in use since 1855 had been shrinking at the rate of one part per million every twenty years.
 In 1889, one of the standard metres and one of the standard kilograms that had been cast by Johnson, Matthey & Co were selected at random as the reference standard and the other standards, having been cross-correlated with each other, were distributed to the signatory nations of the treaty.

-In 1896, Parliament passed the Weights and Measures (Metric System) Act, legalising metric units for all purposes but not making them compulsory.
+Parliament passed the Weights and Measures (Metric System) Act 1897 (60 & 61 Vict. c.
+46), legalising metric units for all purposes but not making them compulsory.

-The situation was clarified in 1897 following another Select Committee which also recommended that metrication become compulsory by 1899.
+The situation was clarified in 1897 following another select committee which also recommended that metrication become compulsory by 1899.
 In 1902, an Empire conference decided that metrication should be compulsory across the British Empire.
 In 1904, scientist Lord Kelvin led a campaign for metrication and collected 8 million signatures of British subjects.
 On the opposition side, 1904 saw the establishment of the British Weights and Measures Association for "the purpose of defending and, where practicable, improving the present system of weights and measures".
 At this time 45% of British exports were to metricated countries.
-Parliament voted to set up a Select Committee on the matter.
+Parliament voted to set up a select committee on the matter.

-This Select Committee reported in 1907 and a bill was drafted proposing compulsory metrication by 1910, including decimalisation of coinage.
+This select committee reported in 1907 and a bill was drafted proposing compulsory metrication by 1910, including decimalisation of coinage.

 The matter was dropped in the face of wars and depression, and would not be again raised until the White Paper of 1951, the result of the Hodgson Committee Report of 1949 which unanimously recommended compulsory metrication and currency decimalisation within ten years.
 The report said "The real problem facing Great Britain is not whether to adhere either to the Imperial or to the metric system, but whether to maintain two legal systems or to abolish the Imperial."
 The report also recommended that any change should be implemented in concert with the Commonwealth (former Empire) and the US, that the United Kingdom adopt a decimal currency and that the United Kingdom and United States harmonise their respective definitions of the yard using the metre as a reference.
 The Hodgson Report was originally rejected by British industry, but in 1959 the United Kingdom and United States redefined their respective yards to be 0.9144 m exactly.